Tag: ZEN smoke alarms

 Yes, absolutely!
 Whilst ZEN bundle packs arrive to you already pre-interconnected as one group, alarms in a bundle pack can still be split up.
 For example, you may prefer to split a 10-pack smoke alarm bundle into two separate groups by having 5 alarms in one property and 5 in another property (each group functioning independently of the other).
 You can even purchase extra ZEN alarms to add into a bundle pack group and make it bigger.
 It’s fully flexible and up to you to decide.
 Configuring a new interconnected fire alarm group takes less than 2 minutes – our ZEN Quick-Start video shows how!

-It is not possible to tell if smoke alarms are interconnected simply by looking at them.
+It is not possible to tell if photoelectric smoke alarms are interconnected simply by looking at them.
 There is one certain way to find out if smoke alarms are interconnected though, and that is by testing them.
 Press the test button once on any smoke alarm in the group (or use the optional remote control), and if they are interconnected then all smoke alarms should activate their audible alarm and flashing red LED, usually within about 5 seconds of the first one starting.

-As per Australian Standard 3786:2014, all ZEN interconnected smoke alarms will activate their audible alarm when smoke is detected by any one alarm in the group, however, only the source alarm detecting the real smoke will also flash its visual red LED – this allows you to quickly identify which room the fire may be located in.
-Additionally, if all ZEN interconnected smoke alarms are going off, pressing the silence button on any alarm in the group (or by using the remote control) will silence them, except for the one source alarm which is detecting the real smoke, again allowing you to instantly identify which room or area where the problem is located.
+Additionally, if all ZEN interconnected photoelectric smoke alarms are going off, pressing the silence button on any alarm in the group (or by using the remote control) will silence them, except for the one source alarm which is detecting the real smoke, again allowing you to instantly identify which room or area where the problem is located.
 Pressing the silence button a second time will then silence all interconnected smoke alarms in the group.
 Easy.

 Want to know more?
-Watch our ZEN quick start video or call us on 0478 596 402 today
+Watch our ZEN Smoke Alarm YouTube channel or call us on 0478 596 402 today

 We love talking smoke alarms!